 It’s easy to see why Fort Collins continuously ranks well on various lists.
 This city has been ranked on lists that name ‘the best place to live in America’, ‘best biking towns’, ‘best city to raise a family’ and even young professionals!
 The fact that it makes it on several lists says a lot about the standard of living it offers.

-Fort Collins is home to tech giants like Hewlett Packard, AMD, and Intel.
-In terms of the culture and lifestyle, you’d find that residents are into biking because of which there’s over 200 miles of protected bike lanes.
-Fort Collins is also a pretty progressive and diverse place to reside in since it is home to Colorado State University that contributes to keeping the town atmosphere somewhat diverse.
+Fort Collins is home to tech giants like Hewlett-Packard, AMD, and Intel.
+In terms of the culture and lifestyle, you’d find that residents are into biking because of which there are over 200 miles of protected bike lanes.
+Fort Collins is also a pretty progressive and diverse place to reside in since it is home to Colorado State University which contributes to keeping the town atmosphere somewhat diverse.

 Lakewood is the sixth-largest city in Colorado and if you choose to live here, you’re bound to fall in love with the beautiful lakes and the parks!
 Bear Creek Lake Park and William Federick Hayden are just two of the many recreational spots you can find in Lakewood.
 The sole reason Lakewood is a favorite place to reside in Colorado is because of the location it enjoys.

 Residents here can easily plug into Denver at times when they’re looking for bigger entertainment options and also reach recreational hotspots like Red Rocks in less than 20 minutes.
 The Denver Federal Center (DFC) also lies in Lakewood creating ample federal agency jobs for those who locate here.
 Overall, you can expect to have everything you need within a mile or two from your home.
 You won’t find yourself burning lots of fuel just to find a getaway but it would most probably be right in front of you.

 The city is conveniently located from Denver and plenty of natural scenery going about for it.
 Lakewood is affordable, it has all the amenities of a big city and it is sparsely populated compared to all the other cities in this list.